pixolin/shortcode-show-all-images/README.md

 You may also exclude images (like a logo file that you also uploaded to the media library but don't want to show in the list of images) by their ID's.
 (Hint: to find the ID, simply hover over the images in the media library and look at the link that is shown at the bottom of your browser.)
 The attribute is "exclude":
 `[ssai exclude="7, 22, 32"]`

-It may come to no surprise that you can combine the attributes, e.g.
+It may not surprise you that you can combine the attributes, e.g.
 `[ssai size="thumbnail" exclude="7, 22, 32"]`

 To style the List with images, the unsorted is wrapped in a `<div class="ssai">`.